Generic Name: dexlansoprazole (Oral route)

 You may take this medicine with or without food.

 Swallow the delayed-release capsule whole.
-If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of soft food such as applesauce, pudding, or yogurt.
+If you cannot swallow the capsule whole, you may open it and pour the medicine into a tablespoon of applesauce.
 Swallow the mixture right away without chewing.
 Do not store the mixed medicine for later use.

 Use only the brand of this medicine that your doctor prescribed.
 Different brands may not work the same way.